-So I was delighted to finally visit one of their locations near Agra.
-Our U.P.
-Travel Writers Conclave group visited the Wildlife SOS Sloth Bear Rescue Centre.
-They also have a similar facility for elephants, an elephant care centre, nearby.
+So I was delighted to visit both of their locations near Agra: the Wildlife SOS Sloth Bear Rescue Centre and the Wildlife SOS Elephant Rescue Care Centre.
 And they rescue many other animals, such as reptiles and birds.

 Wildlife SOS actually buys the dancing bears from their owners, and rehabilitates them in a forested setting where they have room to move, and are well cared for.
 We walked through the property and saw many bears in spacious enclosures, and they seemed to be relaxed until we spent a little bit too much time huddled together photographing them.
 One bear started to show signs of agitation, and the caretakers moved us away.

-We were also given a presentation about Wildlife SOS and the work they do.
+At both rescue centres, we were given presentations about Wildlife SOS and the work they do.
 At the end of the visit, I could see that Wildlife SOS is a reputable, professionally run organization that follows ethical principles and adheres to standards of responsible tourism.
 The staff were very caring and committed to the animals’ welfare.
 There are many ways to get involved – you can donate, volunteer, help share their stories of success and much more.

 FOR MORE INFO VISIT: Wildlife SOS